Namdalseid Municipality

 Geography

-The municipality bordered the municipalities of Flatanger, Roan, and Osen to the west; Namsos to the north; Åfjord and Verran to the southwest; and Steinkjer to the southeast.
+The municipality bordered Flatanger Municipality, Roan Municipality, and Osen Municipality to the west; Namsos Municipality to the north; Åfjord Municipality and Verran Municipality to the southwest; and Steinkjer Municipality to the southeast.
 Lakes in the region include Gilten and Finnvollvatnet.
 The river Sverka runs through the western part of the municipality.
 The Namsenfjorden formed most of the northern border.
+The highest point in the municipality was the 686-metre (2,251 ft) tall mountain Båeriesvaerie.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Namdal District Court and the Frostating Court of Appeal.
+While it existed, Namdalseid Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Namdal District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Namdalseid is made up of 19 representatives that are elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Herredsstyre) of Namdalseid was made up of 19 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.

 Party name (in Norwegian) | Number of representatives | |